wix-incubator/wix-code-mls/README.md

 ## How it works

-The Intergation is a node.js process (the Integration Server) that runs on your own host, using cron or a similar scheduler.
+The Integration is a node.js process (the Integration Server) that runs on your own host, using cron or a similar scheduler.
 When triggered, it connects to the MLS server using the RETS protocol, connects to the Wix Code website using HTTP Functions and starts syncing data.

 ![System diagram](images/diagram.png)